 But I also love my daughter more than Nebraskans love corn.
 The day she was born is sacred.
 It was the day she came into the world, the day I became a mother for the first time.

-It’s your birth and you get to do it YOUR way.
+It’s your pregnancy and childbirth and you get to do it YOUR way.
 It’s not your doctor’s birth, it’s not your husband’s birth, it’s not your midwife’s birth, it’s not my birth.

 You get to decide how.